-Before registering for an online distance education course a student must either: (1) pass the computer proficiency exam, (2) receive a passing grade in CS 090 Introduction to Computers or CS 135 Basic Computer Literacy, or (3) transfer credit in computers from another college or university.
+Before registering for an online distance education course a student must either: (1) pass the computer proficiency exam, (2) receive a passing grade in CS 090 Introduction to Computers, (3) transfer credit in computers from another college or university, or (4) be concurrently registered for CS 090 Introduction to Computers in the first semester of enrollment.
 Under limited circumstances, as determined by the VPAA or Registrar, a student wishing to take an online distance education course may provide evidence of proficiency through alternate means.